Kharkiv strikes (2022–present)

-The Russian Armed Forces have launched several rocket attacks on Kharkiv, Ukraine, during the 2022 Russian invasion of Ukraine.
+The Armed Forces of Russia have launched numerous rocket attacks on Kharkiv, Ukraine, since the 2022 Russian invasion of Ukraine which marked the beginning of the current phase of the ongoing Russo-Ukrainian war.

 2022

 February 2022 Kharkiv cluster bombing

 On 28 February 2022, a series of rocket strikes by the Russian Armed Forces killed nine civilians and wounded 37 more during the battle of Kharkiv.
-The Russian Army used cluster munition in the attack.
+The Russian army used cluster munitions in the attack.
 Due to the indiscriminate nature of these weapons used in densely populated areas, Human Rights Watch described these strikes as a possible war crime.

 Kharkiv government building airstrike

 On 1 March 2022, Russian forces attacked the government administrative building of the Kharkiv Oblast, located in the city of Kharkiv.

 March 2022 Kharkiv cluster bombing

 On 24 March 2022, a rocket strike by the Russian Armed Forces killed 6 civilians and wounded 15 more during the battle of Kharkiv, part of the 2022 Russian invasion of Ukraine.
 The Russian Army used 9N210/9N235 cluster munition and BM-27 Uragan multiple rocket launcher in the attack.
 Due to the indiscriminate nature of these weapons used in densely populated areas, Amnesty International described these strikes as a possible Russian war crime.